 Prioritize Customer Experiences

 While building a brand is important when it comes to attracting new customers, you also need to cement your brand in the minds of existing customers.
 This is why you need to prioritize your customer service.
-Customers can make or break a business, so you need to do all that you can to keep them satisfied.
+Customers can make or break a business, so you need to do all that you can to keep them satisfied, improving your customer’s experience.
 Most businesses will receive a complaint or two in their time.
 It’s to be expected, don’t take them to heart.
 Instead, listen to their concerns or complaints and do your best to offer them solutions.
 The way that you deal with your customers can contribute to your reputation and, as an extension of that, your brand.

 Another facet of your customer service that you could use to build your brand is a reward scheme.
 You can promote these reward schemes or incentives across your social media platforms too.
 This can work for either existing or new customers.
 You can also hinge your brand identity on the fact that you offer these unique experiences to your consumers.
 Your incentive could be whatever you decide, from a discount code to a punch card to a free gift.
 The benefit needs to outweigh the costs, though, so work out what makes sense for your business.